-NOTE: The wires are a tight fit into the speaker connector.
+NOTE: In the LCBB arduino kit, the wires are a tight fit into the speaker connector.
 It may push the speaker wire out of the connector.
-So try to hold the speaker wire and connector while pushing in the other wires.
+So try to hold the speaker wire and connector while pushing in the other wires, or use the small, black 5v buzzer.
+If using a buzzer, be sure to check out the OUTPUT: Buzzer Alarms recipe.